sparkbox/standard/design/design-file_organization.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_76A2CDE662BC80FFEE513EA72F067BE0FAEA76B09B91F12E302C16DEA62A7533_1536345369332_Screen+Shot+2018-09-07+at+2.35.45+PM.png)

 There are two ways the **-UI Iterations** folder could be structured.
-Every **-UI Iterations** folder will contain a Symbol Library file which will serve as the source of truth for all symbols and consistent styles across the project.
-It can either have a list of versioned files that use that Symbol Library, or it can have subfolders like **-Foundry** or **-Newsletter** that represent specific parts of a larger project.
-These sub-folders should be used when the project is too large to contain in one sketch file or to make it easier for multiple designers to work at the same time.
+Every **-UI Iterations** folder will contain a **Symbol Library** file, which will serve as the source of truth for all symbols and consistent styles across the project.
+It can either have a list of versioned files that use that symbol library, or it can have subfolders like **-Foundry** or **-Newsletter** that represent specific parts of a larger project.
+These sub-folders should be used when the project is too large to contain in one Sketch file or to make it easier for multiple designers to work at the same time.

 ## Root / Internal

-This folder is meant to hold all relevant assets that any Sparkbox designer might need access to or find helpful as they work on projects.
+This folder holds all relevant assets that any Sparkbox designer might need access to or find helpful as they work on projects.
 Current internal projects live in this folder as well and are indexed with a **-**.
 Here’s an example of how this folder could be structured:

 - **Foundry Images**
 - **Brand**